| Abstract: | This specification defines a way for a client supply a preview image for a file transfer. |

 Table 1: Attributes of the thumbnail Element

-| Attribute | Description | Inclusion |
+Attribute Description Inclusion

-| mime-type | The value of the 'mime-type' attribute MUST match the syntax specified in RFC 2045 [4].
-That is, the value MUST include a top-level media type, the "/" character, and a subtype; in addition, it MAY include one or more optional parameters (e.g., the "audio/ogg" MIME type in the example shown below includes a "codecs" parameter as specified in RFC 4281 [5]).
-The "type/subtype" string SHOULD be registered in the IANA MIME Media Types Registry [6], but MAY be an unregistered or yet-to-be-registered value. | RECOMMENDED |
+media-type The value of the 'media-type' attribute MUST match the syntax specified in RFC 2045 [2].
+That is, the value MUST include a top-level media type, the "/" character, and a subtype; in addition, it MAY include one or more optional parameters.
+The "type/subtype" string SHOULD be registered in the IANA MIME Media Types Registry [3], but MAY be an unregistered or yet-to-be-registered value.
+RECOMMENDED

-| width | The intended display width of the thumbnail image.
-Used as a hint for the receiving client to prepare i.e. a dialog window. | OPTIONAL |
+width The intended display width of the thumbnail image.
+Used as a hint for the receiving client to prepare the appropriate UI, such as a dialog window.
+OPTIONAL

-| height | The intended display height of the thumbnail image.
-Used as a hint for the receiving client to prepare i.e. a dialog window. | OPTIONAL |
+height The intended display height of the thumbnail image.
+Used as a hint for the receiving client to prepare the appropriate UI, such as a dialog window.
+OPTIONAL

 The inclusion of an image thumbnail may leak information about a transfer otherwise taking place on an e2e encrypted file transfer stream.
 A client MAY wish to not include a thumbnail.

 A client MUST NOT rely on the values specified for the width and height of a thumbnail to allocate a bitmap data buffer for the thumbnail, to prevent possible DoS attacks.
-Also a client SHOULD apply implementation-specific limits on the thumbnails, if using these values to pepare a UI element for the thumbnail image, of f.ex.
-128x128 pixels, values exceeding these would then be truncated and the thumbnail image scaled down when received.
+Also a client SHOULD apply implementation-specific limits on the thumbnails, if using these values to pepare a UI element for the thumbnail image, e.g. with dimensions of 128x128 pixels, values exceeding these would then be truncated and the thumbnail image scaled down when received.

 This document requires no interaction with the Internet Assigned Numbers Authority (IANA) [7].